Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Overview and useful inequalities

 One crucial point in our analysis is that Bellman Operator for RMDPs is a $\gamma$- contraction for robust kernel in the simplex for any radius $\beta$ (see \cite{iyengar2005robust}).
 For \cite{kumar2022efficient} and \cite{derman2021twice} the range of $\beta$ where their Robust Bellman Operator is a contraction is smaller than $\frac{1-\gamma}{\gamma \Snorm^{1/q}} $ (see Proposition 4 of \cite{derman2021twice}) which is the range where we have minimax optimality in our Theorem \ref{h3}.
 For $\beta>\frac{1-\gamma}{\gamma \Snorm^{1/q}} $, there is no contraction anymore.
 In the following, we will assume that robust kernels belong to the simplex to use $\gamma$-contraction in our proof of sample complexity and ensure convergence of the following Distributionally Robust value Iteration for $L_p$ norms for any $\beta$ Algoritm~\ref{alg:cvi-dro-infinite}.

-\subsection{Model based algorithm}
+\subsection{Model based $ \mathtt{DRVI }~ \mathtt{L_P}$ algorithm}

 We propose Alg.~\ref{alg:cvi-dro-infinite} to solve robust MDPs in the case of $L_P$ norms using value Iteration with $sa$- rectangularity assumptions.
-First, we can remark that directly solving \eqref{eq:vi-iteration} is computationally costly as it requires an optimization over an $S$-dimensional probability simplex at each iteration, especially when the dimension of the state space $S$ is large.
-However, using strong duality like \cite{iyengar2005robust} for the $TV$, \eqref{eq:vi-iteration} one can also solve using the dual problem of this formulation.
+First, we can remark that directly solving classical RMDPs formulation is computationally costly as it requires an optimization over an $S$-dimensional probability simplex at each iteration, especially when the dimension of the state space $S$ is large.
+However, using strong duality like \cite{iyengar2005robust} for the $TV$, one can also solve using the dual problem of this formulation.
 The equivalence between the two formulations can be found in Lemma \ref{saduality}.
-Using the dual form, the optimization reduces to a scalar optimization problem that can be solved efficiently using any $1-$dimensional solver if there exists an analytic form of the span-semi norm.
+Using the dual form, the optimization \eqref{eq:vi-iteration4} reduces to a 2-dimensional optimization problem that can be solved efficiently using any $2-$dimensional convex solver if there exists an analytic form of the span-semi norm.
 Then the iterates $\big\{\widehat{Q}_t \big\}_{t\geq0}$ of DRVI for $L_P$ norms converge linearly to the fixed point $\widehat{Q}^{\star}$, owing to the appealing $\gamma$-contraction property of robust MDPs in the simplex.
 From an initialization $\widehat{Q}_0 = 0$, the update rule at the $t$-th ($t\geq 1$) iteration can be formulated as for $sa$-rectangular case as:

+where the variational family $\Alpha_{\hat{P}}^{\lambda,\omega} $ is a $2-$dimensional variational family defined in \eqref{def:alpha_lambda}.
 The specific form of the dual problem depends on the choice of the norm.
-In the case of $L_1$, $L_2$, or $L_\infty$, span semi-norms involved in dual problems have closed form (respectively equals to median, variance, or span), and equation \ref{eq:vi-iteration} corresponds to $1$-D minimisation problem.
+In the case of $L_1$, $L_2$, or $L_\infty$, span semi-norms involved in dual problems have closed form (respectively equals to median, variance, or span), and equation \ref{eq:vi-iteration4} corresponds to a $2$-D minimization problem.

-But in general cases, one has to compute span-semi norms that can be easily computed using binary search solving to compute $\omega_n$ and then setting the semi norm $\snormqbar{v}=\norm{v-\omega_n}$.
+But in general cases, one has to compute span-semi norms that can be easily computed using binary search solving to compute $\omega_q$ and then setting the semi norm $\snormqbar{v}=\norm{v-\omega_q}$.
 Recall the $q$-variance function $\mathrm{sp}_q: \mathcal{S} \rightarrow \mathbb{R}$ and $q$-mean function $\omega_q: \mathcal{S} \rightarrow \mathbb{R}$ be defined as

 See \cite{kumar2022efficient} for discussion about computing span semi norms.
 So in the general case, we can also compute the maximum solving :